28+ Scenic and Easy Hikes in Kelowna for All Ages

 1-3 km | 106 m gain | Moderately easy

 Sometimes hikes are tucked away in places you’d never realize!
-The Dilworth Mountain Water Tower trail is located in the residential area of Dilworth Mountain, yet despite having such a boring name, it has some pretty wild views of Kelowna.
+The Dilworth Mountain Water Tower trail is located in the residential area of Dilworth Mountain, yet despite having such a boring name, it has some pretty awesome views of Kelowna.

 This easy hike is quite short and follows a paved path to the top.
 You can make your adventure longer by exploring the many trails that branch off, which I highly recommend you do!
 Just remember to stick to the trails and practice Leave No Trace — which means no bushwacking.